Patrícia Ferraz de Matos

 Her master thesis on Social Sciences (2005, ICS-ULisboa), supervised by José Manuel Sobral, analyzed the racial representations produced in the context of the “Portuguese colonial empire” in the first decades of the 20th century, at the level of scientific production and dissemination of propaganda.
 This work was awarded the Victor de Sá Prize for Contemporary History, and published in Portuguese by the Imprensa de Ciências Sociais (Lisbon, 2006 [1st edition], 2012 [2nd edition]) and in English by Berghahn Books (Oxford and New York, 2013), and reviewed in Journal of the Royal Anthropological Institute, American Anthropologist, Social Anthropology, Anthropologie sociale, Journal of Iberian and Latin American Studies, Cahiers d’Études Africaines and Journal of Tourism and Cultural Change.

 Her doctoral thesis in Social Sciences, in the specialty of Social and Cultural Anthropology (2012, ICS-ULisboa), supervised by José Manuel Sobral, studied the relations between anthropology, nationalism and colonialism between the end of the monarchy and the end of the New State (Estado Novo), from the personal and intellectual biography of Mendes Correia (1888-1960), having conducted research in Portugal (Lisbon, Porto, Coimbra and Torre de Moncorvo) and in Brazil (Salvador and Rio de Janeiro), and accomplished several interviews.
+This work was revised and published by Berghahn Books (Oxford and New York, 2023).

 She has obtained several research grants in internationally competitive applications, namely at the FCT: Post-Doctoral (SFRH/BPD/91349/2012, 2013-2019), PhD (SFRH/BD/25537/2005, 2005-2009), Master’s Degree (SFRH/BM/2194/2000, 2001-2002), Initiation to Scientific Research (PRAXIS XXI/BIC/14728, 1997-1999), and obtained an internal grant from the ICS-UL (2000).

-Prizes: Victor de Sá Prize in Contemporary History 2005 from the Cultural Council of the University of Minho, Portugal; ERICS Prize 2014 (Stimulus and Recognition Award for Internationalization in Social Sciences Prize) by ICS/Caixa Geral de Depósitos; Scientific Prize – Honourable Mention 2019 (ULisboa/Caixa Geral de Depósitos).
+Prizes: Victor de Sá Prize in Contemporary History 2005 from the Cultural Council of the University of Minho, Portugal; ERICS Prize 2014 (Stimulus and Recognition Award for Internationalization in Social Sciences Prize) from ICS/Caixa Geral de Depósitos; Scientific Prize – Honourable Mention 2019 (ULisboa/Caixa Geral de Depósitos).

 She collaborated with several research projects: “Printed Photography and Propaganda in Portugal (1933-1974)” (PTDC/CPC-HAT/4533/2014), PI: Filomena Serra (UNL); “Texts and Contexts of Portuguese Orientalism: The International Congresses of Orientalists (1873-1973) (TECOP)” (PTDC/CPC-CMP/0398/2014), IP: Marta Pacheco Pinto (FLUL); “Women and the Portuguese Colonial Project: Science, Knowledge, Writing (1860-1960)” (PTDC/EPH-HIS/1224/2014), PI: Filipa Lowndes Vicente (ICS-ULisboa), not funded; “Dictionary of Antis: The Portuguese Culture in Negative”, PI: José Eduardo Franco (CLEPUL), with 3 entries; “Knowledge and Vision: photography in the Archive and the Portuguese Colonial Museum (1850-1950)” (PTDC/HIS-HIS/112198/2009), PI: Filipa Lowndes Vicente (ICS-UL), with a chapter; “The Presidents of the Portuguese Parliament, Estado Novo (1935-1974)”, PI: Fernando de Sousa (CEPESE), co-PI: Conceição Meireles Pereira (CEPESE), financed by the Assembly of the Republic, with a chapter; “Power and Differentiation on the Coast of Bahia: Cultural Identities, Ethnicity and Race in Multiethnic Contexts” (PCSH/ANT/96), PI: Miguel Vale de Almeida (IUL), with a Database with 1044 entries.